stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

 For example, if you gain admin rights on type `A` and `B` from different permission, you can't create or see permission on type `[A,B]`

 #### Owner permission
-An owner permission is created when a new entity or scope is created.
+An owner permission is created when an entity is created or when a not already existing scope is added to an entity (at creation or modification time).
-This permission give the same right as an admin permission except you can't add, modify or delete "own" permissions
+This permission gives the same right as an admin permission except you cannot add, modify or delete "own" permissions.

 ### Permission provision